 - Intent: What are people actually looking for when they use this phrase?
 Going back to our example, “trainers” is a highly searched phrase, but people could be looking for running shoes, personal trainers, fitness equipment, dog trainers to name just a few.
 If you’re selling running shoes, there is little value in ranking for this term as, even if it brings traffic to your site, the conversion will be low as a percentage of your visitors weren’t looking for running shoes in the first place.

 Another reason it’s important to analyse user intent is to capture traffic at different stages of the buying cycle.
-Someone searching for “running shoes” is probably just researching, whereas someone looking for “Nike running shoes size 9” is ready to buy.
+Someone searching for “women’s tops” is probably just researching, whereas someone looking for “’women’s black tops size 10” is ready to buy.
 Content can be developed to capture traffic from both these routes.

 Choosing the right keyphrases